Azure/azure-sdk/docs/clang/implementation.md

 ## Complexity Management

-{% include requirement/MUST id="clang-init-all-vars" %} initialize all variables.
-Use compiler flags (such as `gcc -Wall` or `cl.exe /W4`) to catch operations on uninitialized variables.
+{% include requirement/SHOULD id="clang-init-all-vars" %} Initialize all variables.
+Only leave them
+uninitialized if there is a real performance reason to do so.
+Use static and dynamic analysis tools to check for uninitialized access.
+You may leave "result" variables uninitialized so long as they clearly do not escape from the innermost lexical scope.

 {% include requirement/SHOULD id="clang-function-size" %} limit function bodies to one page of code (40 lines, approximately).